AdiP84/Bug-Reports/README.md

 **Title**

-Profile page not working
+My account page not working

 **Description**

-When trying to access the profile page after logging in with correct credentials, nothing happens.
+When trying to access "my account" page after logging in with correct credentials, nothing happens.

 **Steps to reproduce**
 1. Go to STORE (demoblaze.com)
 2. Add correct user and password required in the “log in“ modal box
-3. Observe if user can log in after pressing the "log in" button
-4. Click on my account page after successful login
+3. Click on my account page after successful login
-5. Observe if user is taken to profile page
+4. Check if user is taken to profile page

 **Expected result**

-After successfully logging in with correct credentials, user should be taken to “my account”.
+After successfully logging in with correct credentials, user should be able to access “my account” page.

 **Actual result**

-When I click on “my account button”, a new page should be displayed but instead nothing happens.
+When clicking on “my account button”, a new page should be displayed but instead nothing happens.

 **Test data**